 Jordan extends coronavirus curfew, to deliver food to homes nationwide

+"Jordanian authorities should stick by their commitment not to abridge basic rights under the state of emergency and to ensure that all measures taken are necessary and proportional to the threat posed by the pandemic,” said Michael Page, deputy Middle East director at U.S based Human Rights Watch.
+King Abdullah in a televised appearance also implored his countrymen to avoid going out and respect the curfew to help combat the virus that has infected more than 367,000 people worldwide.

-The country has deployed thousands of troops at checkpoints in main cities to limit movement, saying many residents had flouted earlier calls to stay at home.
+The country has deployed thousands of troops at checkpoints in main cities to ensure the curfew was heeded, saying many residents had flouted earlier calls to stay home.
 "There are people who do not know the extent of the danger that is lurking and insist on breaking the law," said army spokesman Brigadier General Mukhles al Mufleh, adding more than 800 people had been arrested.

+Interior Minister Salameh Hamad told Al Mamlaka news channel that security forces had prepared four prisons to place violators in custody for two weeks ahead of pressing charges.
+"We won't be lenient with anyone who violates the law," he said.

-Humanitarian groups say many of Jordan's poor, who make up the majority of the population, are already suffering from scarce food supplies and would be hurt by an extended curfew.
-Labour Minister Nidal al Batyneh told reporters that people should get used to a more austere lifestyle until the crisis is over.
+Humanitarian groups say many of Jordan's poor, who make up the majority of the population, are already suffering from scarce food supplies and would be further hurt by an extended curfew.
+The government has said it will help low income wage earners by delivering subsidized bread and food items that have a cap on their retail prices.

-"Jordanian authorities should stick by their commitment not to abridge basic rights under the state of emergency and to ensure that all measures taken are necessary and proportional to the threat posed by the pandemic,” said Michael Page, deputy Middle East director at U.S based Human Rights Watch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)